Dasharo/docs/docs/variants/novacustom_nv4x_adl/heads.md

 * When asked to switch to Heads firmware, press `Y`
 * Proceed with the update steps as usual

-When the update is finished, your laptop with shut down automatically.
+When the update is finished, your laptop will shut down automatically.
 Power it back on to boot into your new Heads installation!

 !!! warning "TOTP secrets warning"